 Natural occurrence in South African waters Solubility of silicate is approximately 50 mg/L (as Si) .
-The silicon in solution in seawater is probably in the form of orthosilicic acid, $H_4 SiO_4$ .
+The silicon in solution in seawater is probably in the form of orthosilicic acid, $H_4$ SiO 4 .
 The concentrations in surface waters to deep waters range from less than 28 to 5 040 (as Si), with an average concentration of 2 800 μg/L. This distribution is called a nutrient type distribution .
 West coast.
 Nutrient supply to the surface water occurs via the upwelling process .
-Average reactive silicate concentrations (as Si) reported for the west $coast^{120}$ , as well as those specifically reported for upwelled waters are 391 and 420±140 μg/L, respectively . stal upwelling brings water rich in nutrients to the a centrations (as Si) have been reported as 146 μg/L .
+Average reactive silicate concentrations (as Si) reported for the west coast , as well as those specifically reported for upwelled waters are 391 and 420±140 $\mu$ g/L, respectively .
+South coast.
+Along the south coast, coastal upwelling brings water rich in nutrients to the surface.
+The average reactive silicate concentrations (as Si) have been reported as $146 \ \mu g/L^{120}$ .
 East coast.
 Waters of tropical origin are generally poor in nutrients resulting in generally low prima- ry productivity.
 Higher nutrient concentrations are usually associated with upwelling.
 Average silicate (as Si) concentrations reported for Port Edward, Durban and Richards Bay are 83, 104 and 97 μg/L respectively .
-Estuaries.
-River water generally contains a greater concentration of silicon than seawater; levels of silicon in estuaries are consequently normally higher than in the adjacent marine environment.
-There is limited data available on levels of silicon in estuaries in South Africa but data that is available indicates that levels are generally in the order of mg/L rather than μg/L as is the case for seawater .
+Estuaries: River water generally contains a greater concentration of silicon than see of silicon in estuaries are consequently normally higher than in the adjacent marine.
+There is limited data available on levels of silicon in estuaries in South Africa but data available indicates that levels are generally in the order of mg/L rather than μg/L a seawater .
 It is important to note that the reactive silicate concentration in seawater exhibits considerable spatial and temporal variations.
-Establishing site-specific water quality guidelines using adequate in-situ data is therefore of paramount importance.
-Guideline levels adopted in other jurisdictions Natural Environment Mariculture EPA California 2013 Nutrient materials shall not cause objectionable aquatic growths or de- grade indigenous biota.
-Not listed EPA Florida 2015 Narrative nutrient criteria: The discharge of nutrients shall continue to be limited as needed to prevent violations of other standards contained in this chapter.
+Establishing site-specific water quality guidelines using adequat in-situ data is therefore of paramount importance.
+Guideline levels adopted in other jurisdictions Natural Environment Mariculture EPANutrient materials shallNot listedCalifornianot cause objectionableaquatic growths or de- grade indigenous biota.
+EPA Florida 201518Narrative nutrient criteria: The discharge of nutrients shall continue to be limited as needed to prevent violations of other standards contained in this chapter.
 In no case shall nutrient concentrations of a body of water be altered so as to cause an imbalance in natural populations of aquatic flora or fauna.
-Phosphorus limits have been specified per Same as natural environment
+Phosphorus limits have been specified perSame as natural environment